 Ms. Bailey Quotes in Gang Leader for a Day

 The Gang Leader for a Day quotes below are all either spoken by Ms. Bailey or refer to Ms. Bailey.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin edition of Gang Leader for a Day published in 2008.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin edition of Gang Leader for a Day published in 2008.).

 Chapter 5 Quotes